levelbaseball/admin-dashboard/README.md

 - Add players and coaches to teams after sign up.
 - Edit moments after initial upload.
 - User logout
+- Rest API to handle all requests at once, server-side.
+On front-end, some requests can succeed, while others fail.
+It should be all or nothing.

 ## Coach / Admin Side